 A Personal Licence has no expiry date and is portable throughout England and Wales.

 A personal licence application must be made to the Local Authority in which you reside and should contain the following:

 Basic criminal record checks can be obtained from Disclosure Scotland.
-For further information please telephone 0870 609 6006 or visit their website.

 If the applicant has no relevant offences and meets the required criteria the licence will be granted.